davidrunger/tailwind-pug-attr-bug-demo/README.md

-# tailwind-pug-bug-demo
+# tailwind-pug-attr-bug-demo

-This repo demonstrates a bug in `tailwindcss` v4.0.14 (and some earlier versions) where not all expected Tailwind classes are extracted from a Pug template in a Vue component.
+This repo demonstrates a bug in `tailwindcss` v4.0.15 where not all expected Tailwind classes are extracted from a Pug template in a Vue component.

 ## Project Setup

-(Tested with `pnpm` version 10.6.3.)
+(I tested this with `pnpm` version 10.6.5.)

 ```sh
 pnpm install --frozen-lockfile